-- A community garden shall be primarily used for growing and harvesting food crops and ornamental crops, for consumption or donation or for sale off-site. - b.
-On-site sales are not permitted in the residential districts.
-On-site sales may be permitted in the mixed use and special districts with the approval of a special use permit, following the procedures set forth in Sec.
-10.2.9.
-Sales shall be restricted to horticultural and agricultural products produced on the premises. - c.
-Detached accessory structures such as storage or utility buildings, gazebos, trellises, or accessory greenhouse structures are permitted, subject to compliance with the requirements of the zoning district. - d.
-If security fencing is installed, such fencing shall be of an open design. - e.
+- vi.
+All activities shall be discontinued by 8:00 PM. - vii.
+Waste collection facilities shall be provided on the property and may be portable in nature.
+Such facilities shall be constructed and maintained to minimize visual impact and not create odor, fumes, loose debris and animal, rodent or insect infestation.
+Screening shall consist of landscaping or a wall or fence compatible with the principal building, if applicable, in terms of texture, quality, material and color. - viii.
+A zoning permit showing consistency with these conditions shall be required prior to establishments of the on-site sales use and any changes thereto. - c.
+On-site sales may be permitted in the mixed use and special districts provided the standards of Section 6.8.2.D. for Produce Stands in nonresidential districts are met.
+A zoning permit showing consistency with these conditions shall be required prior to establishment of the on-site sales use and any changes thereto. - d.
+Detached accessory structures such as storage or utility buildings, gazebos, trellises, or accessory greenhouse structures are permitted, subject to compliance with the requirements of the zoning district. - e.
+If security fencing is installed, such fencing shall be of an open design. - f.
 If lighting is installed, only motion-detecting fixtures shall be permitted.
-All-night lighting is prohibited. - f.
-Community gardens shall be managed and maintained in compliance with all applicable standards of this UDO and the City Code, including but not limited to those pertaining to: nuisance abatement, stormwater, site accessibility, signage, soil erosion and sedimentation control and any required tree conservation and landscaping. - g.
+All-night lighting is prohibited. - g.
+Community gardens shall be managed and maintained in compliance with all applicable standards of this UDO and the City Code, including but not limited to those pertaining to: nuisance abatement, stormwater, site accessibility, signage, soil erosion and sedimentation control and any required tree conservation and landscaping. - h.
 Raising of animals is not permitted in a Residential District.
-In all other permitted districts, the raising of animals is subject to the following conditions: - The community garden must be in active use for the growing and harvesting of crops. - ii.
-Hoofed animals are prohibited. - iii.
+In all other permitted districts, the raising of animals is subject to the following conditions: - i.
+The community garden must be in active use for the growing and harvesting of crops. - ii.
+Hoofed animals are prohibited.

+- iii.
 Chickens are permitted at rate of 1 chicken per 1,000 square feet of lot area not to exceed 10 chickens on any single lot.
 No roosters are allowed. - iv.
-A maximum of 2 bee hives are permitted.
+A maximum of 2 bee hives are permitted. - v.

-v.
 Any coop, hutch, hive, or other structure for housing animals shall be located at least 25 feet from any property line.